turingschool/backend-curriculum-site/module2/intermission_work/index.md

 ## Assignments

 Work on the following assignments in order.
-Each assignment will assume that you have completed the previous one and the accompanying Checks for Understanding.
+Each assignment will assume that you have completed the previous one and the accompanying Checks for Understanding. **Ruby v2.5.3 and Rails 5.1.7 are required**

 1. [Ruby and Rails versions installation guide](https://backend.turing.io/module3/misc/ruby_and_rails_versions)
 1. [Get Module 2 Tools](./tools)